nzzdev/Q-cli/README.md

 }
 ```

 The configuration object has a property `items` which contains an object for each Q item.
-A Q item has a property `metadata` and `item`.
-The `metadata` object contains a property `environment` and `id`.
+A Q item has a property `environments` and `item`.
+The `environments` array contains an objects with properties `name` and `id` for each environment the item is deployed on.
 The `item` contains the data of the Q item.
 The structure of the item can vary between each graphic type (chart, map, table ect.).

 [to the top](#table-of-contents)